 4. Store your equipment

 You are going to want to store your pool cover, any pool floaties, your pool vacuum and other pool accessories.
 Your pool toy storage box makes a great place for this.
 Since it is watertight, you will not end up with water inside your box.
 Remove and store your ladder.
+If you do not have good pool toy storage, check out my post for one that works for you!

 5. Inflate Air Pillows or Toss in Styrofoam Blocks